wannaup/postman/README.md

 # postman
-A mail to threaded messaging microservice
+A mail to threaded messaging microservice in Go and SCALA

 ## Requirements
+Every request to the ```threads``` endpoint must be authenticated with basic HTTP auth header, the password **must not be empty** but actually it is not used/checked.
 ### Inbound
 `POST  /inbound`